Lê Thanh Vân: First murders

 At the end of 1997, while she was working at the Military Hospital 7A in Ho Chi Minh City, Vân became acquainted with Đinh Văn Khảm, who was visiting a relative there.
 During their conversation, Vân claimed to be a dental specialist who studied in Germany and supposedly knew seven languages, impressing her companion so much that he offered her a job at his family's dental clinic in Long Khánh.
 She accepted his offer, and shortly after moving there, she met and married another employee, Dìu Dãnh Quang.
 However, due to their failing business, Quang was at risk of being fired, as Khảm's elderly mother, Võ Thị Lý, had suggested to her son that they let him go.
-Knowing this, on January 3, 1998, while Khảm was away, Vân laced a glass of lemonade with cyanide and gave it to Lý, who collapsed only half an hour later.
+Knowing this, on 3 January 1998, while Khảm was away, Vân laced a glass of lemonade with cyanide and gave it to Lý, who collapsed only half an hour later.
 Vân and Quang then took her to the emergency room, where she subsequently succumbed to her injuries.
 On the way back, Vân stole approximately 900,000 đồng of Lý's money and personal possessions.

-On June 2, Vân found a new target - Quách Cẩm Minh, a security guard for the Thiên Phú Company in the Tân Bình district, who leased her a dental facility for 500,000 đồng per month.
+On 2 June, Vân found a new target - Quách Cẩm Minh, a security guard for the Thiên Phú Company in the Tân Bình district, who leased her a dental facility for 500,000 đồng per month.
 After giving him some poisoned alcohol, Minh became ill and was taken to the Tân Bình Medical Center, where he subsequently died.
-During that time, Văn went to his house and rummaged through his belongings, stealing 900,000 đồng in the process.
+During that time, Vân went to his house and rummaged through his belongings, stealing 900,000 đồng in the process.
 A month later, she poisoned the tea of her mother-in-law, Hín Văn Dính, and after her death, she appropriated approximately 2.8 million đồng in inheritance.

-On February 24, 1999, Vân was asked by her brother-in-law, Lê Văn Cẩm, to administer some medicine to his finger, which he had recently broken.
+On 24 February 1999, Vân was asked by her brother-in-law, Lê Văn Cẩm, to administer some medicine to his finger, which he had recently broken.
 While he was not looking, she mixed in some cyanide into his medication, and by the end of the day, Cẩm succumbed to the effects while undergoing treatment at the Gia Định People's Hospital.
 After killing him, Vân, still pretending to be a trained dental specialist, offered to conduct a health check on a woman named Hồ Thị Mộng Đào.
 While on the way to her office, they stopped at a roadside noodle shop for lunch, and while Đào was not looking, Vân poisoned her bowl of noodles.
 The woman soon fell ill and was driven to the emergency room of the Mắt Thành Hospital in Ho Chi Minh City, where she received prompt treatment and survived.
 She was released that same night into her acquaintance's care, but Vân poisoned her again on that same night, ultimately killing her.
 Some months after this, she also poisoned Võ Hữu Khiêm, a company director, as she wanted to steal his motorbike.